Pre-Conference Training Workshop

 Bina Agarwal

-Professor of Development Economics and Environment in University of Manchester
+Professor of Development Economics and Environment at the University of Manchester

 Chair: